jquaid0001/jquaid0001/README.md

 - ❓ Ask me about anything related to systems engineering or SwiftUI (yikes...)

-- ⚡ Fun fact: I use tabs and spaces, sorry Richard.
+- ⚡ Fun fact: I once bowled a 279 in league.

 <br/>